-In order to ease the readability of this document the bunch of Common Criteria Identifiers as listed above is shortened and simply expressed with TOE (Target of Evaluation).
+In order to ease the readability of this document the bunch of Common Criteria Identifiers as listed above is shortened and simply expressed with TOE (Target of Evaluation) or IFX_CCI_00000Fh with options.

-This document is formed according to Common Criteria CCv{3.1} EAL6 augmented (EAL6+) and comprises the Infineon Technologies AG Security Controller (Integrated Circuit IC) with the above listed Common Criteria Identifiers and with specific IC dedicated firmware in two alternative versions and optional software.
+This document is formed according to Common Criteria CCv3.1 EAL6 augmented (EAL6+) and comprises the Infineon Technologies AG Security Controller (Integrated Circuit IC) with the above listed Common Criteria Identifiers and with specific IC dedicated firmware in alternatives and optional software.

 The target of evaluation (TOE) is described in the following.
-This confidential Security Target has the revision 0.7 and is dated 2017-11-06.
+This Public Security Target has the revision 0.8 and is dated 2020-04-03.